Guy Maddin: Darren Wershler: Guy Maddin's My Winnipeg

-Darren Wershler, a Canadian avant-garde poet, critic, and assistant professor in the Department of English at Concordia University, has published an academic monograph on My Winnipeg.
+Darren Wershler, a Canadian avant-garde poet, critic, and full Professor in the Department of English at Concordia University, has published an academic monograph on My Winnipeg.
 This book-length work contextualizes the film in relation to avant-garde literature and art by drawing on media and cultural theory.
 In Wershler's words, "I argue that Maddin's use of techniques and media falls outside of the normal repertoire of contemporary cinema, which requires us to re-examine what we think we know about the documentary genre and even 'film' itself.
 Through an exploration of the film's major thematic concerns – memory, the cultural archive, and how people and objects circulate through the space of the city – I contend that My Winnipeg is intriguing because it is psychologically and affectively true without being historically accurate."
 In the context of its Canadian production, My Winnipegs difference from the documentary genre also marks the film as distinct from the work historically advanced by the National Film Board of Canada.
 Maddin has called My Winnipeg a "docu-fantasia" and Wershler similarly points out that the film's "truth" lies somewhere "in the irresolvable tension created by the gap between documentary and melodrama".